 Dermarollers use a technique similar to acupuncture called microneedling, which stimulates the production of collagen in a similar way.
 By inflicting thousands of tiny, but harmless little holes in your skin, the dermaroller jolts your body into producing new amounts of collagen to heal the wounds.
 This extra collagen has a relaxing and rejuvenating effect on the skin because collagen practically rebuilds everything.
+A similar procedure to microneedling is microdermabrasion, which is well worth checking out if you want to reverse signs of aging and reduce scars.
 For more information on removing acne scars, please visit our article on how to get rid of pimple scars.

 Is it really that surprising that olive oil has been used as a cosmetic treatment for centuries?

 Since humans invented it, olive oil has been a popular option for face lotions, full body lotions, tons of hair masks and a variety of cuticle treatments.
 History tells us that people would even sprinkle a few drops in their baths regularly, making their skin moisturized but protected.